-- advise on interpretation of the standards, including feedback from previous assessments (where relevant) - provide advice and support to centre assessors (staff who are assessing the qualification)
+- advise on interpretation of the standards, including feedback from previous assessments (where relevant) - provide advice and support to centre assessors (staff who are assessing the qualification) - monitor and observe assessment practice to ensure that all assessments are in line with the required standards. - make sure feedback is given to all centre assessors and documented e.g. records of feedback

-&lt;sup>1 This is the most senior officer in the organisation, directly responsible for the delivery of OCR qualifications, e.g. the Head Teacher or Principal of a school/college.
+1 This is the most senior officer in the organisation, directly responsible for the delivery of OCR qualifications, e.g. the Head Teacher or Principal of a school/college.
 The Head of Centre accepts full responsibility for the correct administration and conduct of OCR assessments